 These are all the basic financial information you need to know.
 Once you have it all together, you can begin the process of creating a family budget.

 Step 2: Set Some Financial Goals

-Freedom Debt Relief knows that it can be tempting to put off these things when you are struggling to make ends meet, but these are important step to protecting your family’s future, so make sure to include them as part of your budget.
+It can be tempting to put off these things when you are struggling to make ends meet in the present.
+But these are important steps to protecting your family’s future, so make sure to include them as part of your budget.